Ywingpilot2/FrostyAdvancedBundleEditor/Documentation/MakingBundleOperations.md

 This page will dive into the basics of creating a Bundle Operation Config, or .bunop file.

 ## Properties & Instructions
 Properties and Instructions are types of inputs you can give the Bundle Operator.
-The Bundle Operator reads and executes these line by line, as opposed to reading the whole file at once and deciding off of that.
+The Bundle Operator reads and executes these line by line.

 Instructions tell the Bundle Operator to do something, such as add an asset to a bundle, they *instruct* the Bundle Operator.
 Instructions are defined by Curly Brackets( "{ }" ), so for example "{AddAssets}" tells the Bundle Operator to add assets to bundles.